Natoma (opera)

 Natoma is a 1911 opera with music by Victor Herbert, famous for his operettas, and libretto by Joseph D. Redding.
 It is a serious full-scale grand opera set in Santa Barbara, California in the "Spanish days" of 1820; the story and music are colored by "Indian" (Native American) and Spanish themes.
 It was given its premiere performances by the Chicago Grand Opera Company, first in Philadelphia, on February 25, 1911 and in New York City at the Metropolitan Opera House on February 28, 1911.

+Composition, performance, and reception

-Herbert stated that "I have tried to imitate Indian music.
+Herbert stated: "I have tried to imitate Indian music.
 But I have used no special Indian theme.
 Indian themes are all very short and unharmonized.
 I have tried to get the effect of Indian music without using the thing itself.
 It is the same with some of the Spanish music which occurs in the score.
 There is Spanish coloring, but I have taken no special Spanish themes to start with."